On the Iterative Decoding of High-Rate LDPC Codes With Applications in Compressed Sensing: Lemma

-\begin{lemma} The ratio $D\triangleq\frac{\left( \right)}{\left( \right)}$ can be bounded with \end{lemma} \begin{proof} Let $D$ be defined by Using Stirling's approximation, the binomial coefficient can be bounded using where $h(\cdot)$ is the entropy function in nats \cite{Gallager-1963}.
-Applying this bound to $D$ gives, after some manipulation, that Finally, we notice that This completes the proof. \end{proof}
+Using Stirling's approximation, the binomial coefficient can be bounded using where $h(\cdot)$ is the entropy function in nats \cite{Gallager-1963}.
+Applying this bound to $D$ gives, after some manipulation, that Finally, we notice that This completes the proof. \end{IEEEproof}